 The boatbuilding took place in May 1979, in McAllen, Texas.

-Daily high tempretures were in the mid 90 degrees F.
+Daily high temperatures were in the mid 90 degrees F.

 Epoxy set fast.